What makes the difference between success or failure in your direct response marketing?

 But what is a USP?

-Quite simply, it’s the factor that sets your product apart from all the similar products your competitors are marketing.
+Quite simply, it’s the factor that sets your product or service apart from all the similar products your competitors are marketing.

-And you must have one for all forms of direct response advertising – display ads, direct mail, television … all of it.
+And you must have one for all forms of direct response advertising – digital ads, video, direct mail, television, podcasts… all of it.

-Let’s look at some relatively well known USPs to see them in action …
+Let’s look at some USPs to see them in action…

 “When You Care Enough to Send the Very Best”